Monitor virtual machines with Azure Monitor

 Any monitoring tool, such as Azure Monitor, requires an agent installed on a machine to collect data from its guest operating system.
 Azure Monitor currently has multiple agents that collect different data, send data to different locations, and support different features.
 VM insights manages the deployment and configuration of the agents that most customers will use.
 Different agents are described in the following table in case you require the particular scenarios that they support.
 For a detailed description and comparison of the different agents, see Overview of Azure Monitor agents.

 The Azure Monitor agent will completely replace the Log Analytics agent, diagnostic extension, and Telegraf agent once it gains required functionality.
-These other agents are still required for features such as VM insights, Azure Security Center, and Azure Sentinel.
+These other agents are still required for features such as VM insights, Microsoft Defender for Cloud, and Microsoft Sentinel.

 - Azure Monitor agent: Supports virtual machines in Azure, other cloud environments, and on-premises.
 Sends data to Azure Monitor Metrics and Logs.
-When it fully supports VM insights, Azure Security Center, and Azure Sentinel, then it will completely replace the Log Analytics agent and diagnostic extension.
+When it fully supports VM insights, Microsoft Defender for Cloud, and Microsoft Sentinel, then it will completely replace the Log Analytics agent and diagnostic extension.

 - Log Analytics agent: Supports virtual machines in Azure, other cloud environments, and on-premises.
 Sends data to Azure Monitor Logs.
 Supports VM insights and monitoring solutions.
 This agent is the same agent used for System Center Operations Manager.